AllenNeuralDynamics/TigerASI/README.md

 ````

 ### Syntax Basics
-All commands that reference stage axes are optional.
+All commands that reference stage axes accept a variable, optional number of arguments.
 ````python
 box.zero_in_place('x')  # only zeros the x axis.
 Other axes are ignored.
 ````
-All commands that reference stage axes are case-insensitive
+Stage axes are also case-insensitive,
 ````python
 box.zero_in_place('X', 'y', 'Z')  # also ok
 ````
-and the order doesn't matter
+and the order doesn't matter.
 ````python
 box.zero_in_place('y', 'z', 'x')  # also ok
 ````